chatwoot/docs/docs/product/channels/api/client-apis.md

 This can be done in cookies, local storage etc.

 ### Available APIs

-The Available public APIs are documented [here](https://www.chatwoot.com/developers/api#tag/Contacts-API).
+The Available Client APIs are documented [here](https://www.chatwoot.com/developers/api#tag/Contacts-API).
 Some of the things you can do via the APIs are

 - Create, View and Update Contact